mjj6411770/nie_toolbox_shared/README.md

 # NIE data-driven template matching

-It's a simple toolbox for using the data-driven template matching in nano-impact electrochemistry signal analysis
+It is a simple toolbox for using data-driven template matching in nano-impact electrochemistry signal analysis.